elastisys/terms/terms-of-service.md

 IP allowlisting -- also called network-based access control -- adds an additional layer of security by only allowing access from a trusted set of IP addresses.
 Elastisys strongly recommends it as a complement to identity-based access control.

-As a bare minimum, the Customer should configure IP allowlisting on Compliant Kubernetes Service Endpoints, such as the Kubernetes API.
+As a bare minimum, the Customer should configure IP allowlisting on Welkin Service Endpoints, such as the Kubernetes API.
 The Customer can easily request such IP allowlisting by filing a service ticket.

-The Customer can configure IP allowlisting on applications hosted inside a Compliant Kubernetes environment.
+The Customer can configure IP allowlisting on applications hosted inside a Welkin environment.
 The exact steps to follow are located at <https://elastisys.io/compliantkubernetes/user-guide/network-model/>.

 Upon request, Elastisys can support the customer in configuring IP allowlisting for external IT systems.
-Said external IT systems run outside Compliant Kubernetes, but need to be accessed by Customer Applications running inside Compliant Kubernetes.
+Said external IT systems run outside Welkin, but need to be accessed by Customer Applications running inside Welkin.
 The implementation may include manual approaches, such as careful coordination via email, or automated approaches.
 The Customer and Elastisys jointly decide on the exact implementation, taking into account the following decision drivers: